2 min read

 For many people today, income tax planning offers far greater tax-saving opportunities than gift and estate tax planning.
 A record-high gift and...

-For years, life insurance has played a critical role in estate planning, providing a source of liquidity to pay estate taxes and other expenses.
-It’s...
+Life insurance has long provided a source of liquidity to pay estate taxes and other expenses.
+But, with the estate tax exemption currently set at an...